shannonwells/RFCs/delegation.md

 1. The average person can't or won't pay to use social media.
 See reasons above for existential deposit.
 2. Making End Users pay to send messages would require people to sign transactions every time they make any updates — all posts, all reactions, all replies, all profile changes, all follows/unfollows, etc. Having to do this would be too annoying for the End User.

-This design still includes some direct pay endpoints, so even if an End User did not want to trust a Provider, they could still pay for all of their messages if they want to assume the cost of running a node and pay directly.
+This design still includes some direct pay endpoints, so even if an End User did not want to trust a Provider, they could still pay for all of their messages, assuming they have some way of obtaining FRQCY token.

 ### Permissioned delegation is an industry standard

 Furthermore, permissioned delegation via verifiable strong cryptographic signature is a well-known and tested feature in smart contracts of distributed blockchain-based applications.

-### Deferred features
+## Deferred features

-#### An "effective block range" for providers
+### An "effective block range" for providers

 Including an effective block range in the Provider storage data would allow providers to be expired, not just removed.
 A block range could better support features like Tombstone, blocking, and retiring an MSA id.
 Effective block range is deferred because those features have not been fully defined. (_Tombstone messages are now defined as DSNP Announcements, and MSA Id retirement on Frequency is now implemented_)

-#### add_provider(delegator, Provider, permissions)
+### add_provider(delegator, Provider, permissions)
 _This still cannot be done; we've adopted the philosophy that all relationships should be mutual and opt-in, so adding a provider still requires both signatures._

 Directly adding a Provider, with or without a Provider's permission, is not to be implemented at this time.
 The original use case was for a potential wallet app to support browsing and adding providers.
 Adding/replacing a Provider for an existing account with an MSA id could still be done using the delegated methods, `add_self_as_delegate` or `replace_delegate_with_self`.
 A direct add brought up concerns about potential risks of adding a Provider without the Provider's knowledge.
 For example, if the Provider has removed the delegator for legitimate reasons, such as if the End User violated the Provider's Terms of Service, then the Provider ought to be able to prevent them from adding the Provider again just by paying for it.

 ## Glossary

 - **Provider**: An MSA that has been granted specific permissions by its Delegator.
 A company or individual operating an on-chain Provider MSA in order to post Frequency transactions on behalf of other MSAs.
+A Provider must be registered and approved via Frequency chain proposal before it can receive any delegations.
 - **Delegator**: An MSA that has granted specific permissions to a Provider.
-- **MSA**: Message Source Account.
-A collection of key pairs which can have a specific token balance.
+- **MSA**: Message Source Account refers to the DSNP Id that lives on the Frequency Chain as an integer MSA Id, plus one or more cryptographic key pairs that are associated with it.
+The keys may or may not have a token account.
 - **Public Key**: A 32-byte (u256) number that is used to refer to an on-chain MSA and verify signatures.
 It is one of the keys of an MSA key pair
 - **MsaId**: An 8-byte (u64) number used as a lookup and storage key for delegations, among other things
 - **End User**: Groups or individuals that own an MSA that is not a Provider MSA.

+You may see our [Design Documents in the Frequency repository](https://github.com/frequency-chain/frequency/tree/main/designdocs).
+For a more recent example, please see the [Provider Boost Implementation](https://github.com/frequency-chain/frequency/blob/feat/capacity-staking-rewards-impl/designdocs/provider_boosting_implementation.md) Design Document which I also wrote (both the implementation and [Economic Model docs](https://github.com/frequency-chain/frequency/blob/feat/capacity-staking-rewards-impl/designdocs/provider_boosting_economic_model.md)).
+However I did not select these, because I am the only person doing the implementation and it has been longer than a 3 month project.